-Below is information about Campylobacter outbreaks in California.
+Below is information on Campylobacter outbreaks in California.

 In March of 2015, at least 6 people were sickened after drinking Claravale Farm raw milk.
 The California Department of Health (CDPH) identified multiple bottles of Claravale Farm raw milk and raw cream that tested positive for the bacteria.